MementoMori15x6/15x6-sim/manuscript/03-Chapter_3_The_Superorganism_Baseline-Ants_as_Thermodynamic_Ceiling.md

 ## 3.5 The Benchmark – The Perfect Lattice

 The 15×6 consensus grid is the ledger's zero-point: near-vertical Mutualism dominance (90–100% in column 0), sharp suppression anchor at Row 13 (98% Mutualism / 2% bleed), minimal splatter elsewhere.
-Rule-13 proxy 0.6%, longevity window ~97–180 years (tuned).
+Rule-13 proxy 0.6%, longevity window ~97–180 years (tuned) — roughly equivalent to 1,000–2,000 human years if scaled by metabolic rate and generation turnover.

 This lattice is not an accident; it is the thermodynamic ideal.
 Every human system that follows adds splatter — and every added percentage point of parasitism or governance cost shortens the window.